empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

-If any content is placed after two consecutive empty rows it will result in an error.
-This is to alert the user and avoid silently ignoring content.
+> :red_circle: **If any content is placed after two consecutive empty rows it will result in an error.
+This is to alert the user and avoid silently ignoring content.**

-Header rows **NEED TO BE** a valid attribute of the entity or entity type, property label or property code.
+> :red_circle: **Header rows **NEED TO BE** a valid attribute of the entity or entity type, property label or property code.**

 Any unintended header will result in an error.
 This is to avoid possible misspellings and avoid silently ignoring content.